yonigottesman/yonigottesman.github.io/_posts/2020-02-18-fm-torch-to-recsys.markdown

 Serve Recommender System with Elasticsearch
 ----------------
 The last step in building my recommender is to move from my jupyter code to a realltime serving system.
 I'll use [elasticsearch](https://www.elastic.co/), an open source distributd search engine based on lucene.
-Lately elasticsearch introduced a new document field type called "dense_vector", which I will use to store my feature value embeddings, and use for ranking using build in vector operations.
+Lately elasticsearch introduced a new document field type called "dense_vector", which I will use to store my feature value embeddings, and use for ranking using built in vector operations.
 Each feature value will be represented as a document that stores embedding $$v_i$$ and bias $$w_i$$.

 After indexing all the feature value documents this is how the recommendation flow will go:
 1. User enters my system (netflix website for example)